fhaller75/howtos/git-branching.md

 git checkout -b release/v1.2.3-global master
 ```
 Development/issues branches should be merged together into a release branch before integration/UAT tests.
-Small extra-work and hotfixes can be performed in the release branch, history rewrite/cleanup is recommended (`git rebase -i`).
 Merging feature branches into release branches should be performed with `--no-ff` option in order to always create a merge commit, which allows easily reverting if necessary, and makes merging history traceable.
 Ex.:
 ```bash
 git checkout release/v1.2.3-global
 git merge --no-ff devel/global-orders
 ```
+After the merge, a rewrite/cleanup of the commits history is recommended before to push to origin, in order to eliminate small intermediate development commits (use `git rebase -i`, see git doc).
+Small extra-work and fixes can be performed and committed directly in the release branch during the tests.

 ## Integrated Testing
 `testing/`